softgrand/softgrandLogger/README.md

 ## Lager Features:
 Logging in the Mongo database

-Storing logs in jsan file format
+Storing logs in json file system

 Display error messages in red and specify the error line number